SwanseaU-TTW/CSCM59/labs/lab2.md

 deomonstrator.
 Here is a summary:

 1. Show the demonstrator the prices of AAPL
-2. Show the demonstrator the ???
+2. Show the demonstrator the list of companies
 3. Show the demonstrator the which stocks are in the portfolio

 # Getting an overview